How to address an item of mail

 Stamps should be placed in the top right corner of the envelope.

-Sending mail to children
+Sending Registered Mail and parcels to children

 Registered mail requires that all parents or legal guardians sign for such items of mail and show their ID documents and personal registration documents.
 Both guardians do not have to be there in person, but the person collecting the item must have the other guardian’s ID document with them, and also their signature on the delivery notification.